aniket-gupta-88/Kafka_Fabric_Network/README.md

 # BE_RESEARCH_HF_SOLO

-### This is a research project repository for Hyperledger Fabric using Kafka ordering system
+This repository contains a research project for Hyperledger Fabric using the Kafka ordering system.

+## Graph3 Branch

-# The branch is for Graph3 with the following parameters in the project :-
+The `Graph3` branch is configured with the following parameters:

-### Configurations done
+### Configurations Done
-Number of orderer = 3.
+- Number of orderers: 3

-Number of peers = 5.
+- Number of peers: 5

-Block batch size = 10.
+- Block batch size: 10

-Block batch timeout = 2
+- Block batch timeout: 2

-Number of caliper workers = 5.
+- Number of caliper workers: 5

-tps of caliper = 100
+- TPS (Transactions Per Second) of caliper: 100

-### Parameter to be changed
+### Parameter to Be Changed
-#### Test transaction number/count with different values

-Note:- File Location: caliper/caliper-benchmarks-local/config.yaml
+For convenience, a variable called `txNumber` has been created to easily adjust the test transaction count.
+If any errors occur, the correct code is provided below the variable for quick reference.

+Note: File Location - `caliper/caliper-benchmarks-local/config.yaml`